 - For culture or molecular testing, a sputum sample may be expectorated or induced.
 Expectorated samples are coughed up and expelled into a sterile cup provided by the laboratory or health practitioner's office.
 The person's mouth should be rinsed with water or saline prior to sample collection.
 Deep coughing is generally required, and the person should be informed that it is phlegm/mucus from the lungs that is necessary, not saliva.
 If someone cannot produce a sputum sample, then it can often be induced by inhaling a sterile saline or glycerin aerosol for several minutes to loosen phlegm in the lungs.
 Respiratory secretions, other body fluid samples, and any tissue biopsy samples are collected by a healthcare practitioner.

 Is any test preparation needed to ensure the quality of the sample?

 How is it used?

-Testing is performed to detect the presence of Legionella bacteria so as to identify the cause of a person's symptoms.
+Testing is performed to detect the presence of Legionella bacteria to identify the cause of a person's symptoms.
 Tests are primarily used to diagnose Legionnaires disease and distinguish it from other causes of pneumonia and/or other conditions that have similar symptoms.
-Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a health practitioner to identify it and initiate appropriate treatment with antibiotics.
+Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a healthcare practitioner to identify it and initiate appropriate treatment with antibiotics.

 - Legionella pneumophila antigen—this is the preferred initial test for Legionnaires disease.
 It detects one of the bacterium's proteins.
 It is performed on urine and occasionally on another body fluid.
 It is a rapid way to detect an infection, but it will only detect Legionella pneumophila serogroup 1.
 Since this is the most common cause of Legionnaires disease in the U.S., it will detect most infections in adults.